$19.16-$23.74 hourly / $3,321.32-$4,114.52 monthly / $39,855.84-$49,374.24 annual

 Receives and relays incoming calls, takes messages, and places calls.

-Answers inquiries and gives out information concerning procedures, programs, and services of assigned work area to visitors, students, and the public.
+Answers inquiries and gives out basic information concerning procedures, programs, and services of assigned work area to visitors, students, and the public.

 Receives office mail and time-stamps and distributes mail to appropriate staff.